-In October 2020, the European Commission published its long-awaited draft Delegated Acts (DA) setting the first technical screening criteria (TSC) that will be used by the EU Taxonomy to identify which economic activities will have a substantial contribution towards the carbon neutrality, or not.
+In October 2020, the European Commission published its long-awaited draft Delegated Acts (DA) setting the first technical screening criteria (TSC) that will be used by the EU Taxonomy to identify which economic activities should be labelled as making a substantial contribution towards the carbon neutrality.
 As a reminder, the EU Taxonomy aims at orienting private sector investments to green technologies and businesses, and as such will serve as guidance for the EU to reach the climate neutrality by 2050.

 The challenging technical exercise of scanning through the 500-pages long draft DA revealed that the concerns raised by NGVA Europe in July (see article) regarding the missed opportunity of not including gas mobility within the Taxonomy have only been marginally addressed by the European Commission.
 The criteria are still lacking a clear rationale and suffer from inconsistencies that could be detrimental to the development of already available low emissions mobility solutions, such as natural and renewable gas-based transport.